 How to Calculate the Mean, Median, Mode, and Range

-🎬 Video: Mean, Median, Mode, and Range
+🎬 Video: Mean, Median, Mode, Range Explained

 How to Find the Mean?
 (0:01)

-Definition: Mean, or Arithmetic Mean, tells you the average value of a set of numbers.
+Mean, or Arithmetic Mean, tells you the average value of a set of numbers.

-Formula: You calculate the mean by dividing the sum of all values by the total number of values:
+You calculate the mean by dividing the sum of all values by the total number of values:

 $$ \text{Mean} = \frac{ \text{Sum of all values}}{\text{Total number of values}} $$